zenverak/predictSports/README.md

 # predictSports

-Using this, you can get ratings for teams in the league specified
+The goal of this is to eventually predict outcomes of games.
+However, for now it also will rate teams in a league based on certain features.